 There are two types of sulfation: reversible (or soft sulfation), and permanent (or hard sulfation).
 If a battery is serviced early, reversible sulfation can often be corrected by applying an overcharge to an already fully charged battery in the form of a regulated current of about 200mA.
 The battery terminal voltage is allowed to rise to between 2.50 and 2.66V/cell (15 and 16V on a 12V mono block) for about 24 hours.
 Increasing the battery temperature to 50–60°C (122–140°F) during the corrective service further helps in dissolving the crystals.

-There is a fine line between reversible and non-reversible sulfation, and most batteries have a little bit of both.
-Good results are achievable if the sulfation is only a few weeks old; restoration becomes more difficult the longer the battery is allowed to stay in a low SoC.
-A sulfated battery may improve marginally when applying a de-sulfation service.
-A subtle indication of whether a lead acid can be recovered is visible on the voltage discharge curve.
+A subtle indication whether lead acid can be recovered or not is visible on the voltage discharge curve.
 If a fully charged battery retains a stable voltage profile on discharge, chances of reactivation are better than if the voltage drops rapidly with load.

 Several companies offer anti-sulfation devices that apply pulses to the battery terminals to prevent and reverse sulfation.
-Such technologies tend to lower sulfation on a healthy battery but they cannot effectively reverse the condition once present.
-Manufacturers offering these devices take the “one size fits all” approach and the method is unscientific.
-A random service of pulsing or blindly applying an overcharge can harm the battery in causing an overcharge condition and promoting grid corrosion.
-Technologies are being developed that measure the level of sulfation and apply a calculated overcharge to dissolve the crystals.
-Chargers featuring this technique only apply de-sulfation if sulfation is present and only for the time needed.
+Such technologies will lower the sulfation on a healthy battery, but they cannot effectively reverse the condition once present.
+It’s a “one size fits all” approach and the method is unscientific.